 Although we so often forget about toilets or do not like to talk about them, they are an essential part of our lives.
 It is estimated that the average person visits the loo 2,500 times annually.
 This gives you all the reasons to choose a toilet you will enjoy sitting on and will be happy seeing every time you visit it.
 The best news is that the market is teeming with all varieties of toilets, and there is something for everyone, no matter their taste or preference.
-But before picking one, it would help to check this list of good toilets so you are well informed and can make a better decision.

 Below are some key considerations when choosing a toilet: